CiscoTestAutomation/genieparser/changelog/undistributed.rst

 * IOSXE
     * Updated ShowBgpAllNeighbors for more varied neighbor capabilities
 		    * vrf default value handled
-	  * Updated ShowIpBgpNeighbors to support different Address familiy
+	  * Updated ShowIpBgpNeighbors to support different Address families
-    * Updated ShowIpBgp to support different Route Distinguisher values
+    * Updated ShowIpBgp to support different status codes
 * IOSXR
     * Updated ShowBgpAllAll for more variations of parameters
     * Updated ShowBgpAllNeighbors for more varied neighbor capabilities